-The only secure & compliant collaboration platform built for markets
+The only secure and compliant collaboration platform built for financial markets & trading teams

 We started out in 2014 as a messaging platform to solve data security and compliance, be an open architecture platform and facilitate real-time cross-company communication.
 Today, Symphony is the common connector for market workflows.